-A brand new production commissioned this summer by Hungry Wolf Visionary Youth Theatre written by Katherine Manners and directed by Award Winning Katie Beard.
+A brand new production commissioned in the summer of 2019 by Hungry Wolf Visionary Youth Theatre written by Katherine Manners, workshop and development by Award Winning Katie Beard and directed by Conor Baum.
 Suddenly kettled at a climate change protest on the hottest day of the year, Kelly finds herself trapped with a volatile and unlikely mix of people.
 Battling to maintain a fragile peace, Kelly is forced to confront and challenge her principles as well as her motives.
 As the heat intensifies, tensions mount.
 But in the belly of the kettle, something is born.
 When people are pushed to their limits it can bring out the best, and very worst, of human nature.

 Writer: Katherine Manners

 Katherine is a writer and actress.
 She trained at the Central School of Speech and Drama and has performed regularly in the West End, in regional theatre and on television.

 She has had several short plays produced, including Lucky George for the RADA studios and London Transport Museum, and Don’t Cross Bridges for St James Theatre and Southwark Playhouse, which is currently being made into a short film.

 She has several plays in development including Rooftoppers which has had workshop development at the National Theatre studios and Bristol Old Vic, and The Worst Word which is being supported by The Yard Theatre, Hackney, and will be part of the Camden People’s Theatre Hotbed festival.

 Katherine is returning to Hungry Wolf VYT after writing the 5 Star production ‘Goodbye Rosetta’.

 Director: Conor Baum